Skip to main content

-On the Self-Perception Inventory, I identified strongly as a Driver: task-oriented, decisive, structured, and fast-moving.
-Drivers operate with a high focus on outcomes: they set a goal, build a plan, and execute with minimal distraction.
-My SPI composite placed me at proactivity 1.0 / reactivity −3.0, indicating someone internally directed and deliberate rather than socially reactive.
+The Self-Perception Inventory places me firmly in the Driver quadrant: task-oriented, decisive, structured, and fast-moving.
+Drivers operate with a high focus on outcomes — set a goal, build a plan, execute without distraction.
+My SPI composite (proactivity 1.0 / reactivity −3.0) reflects someone internally directed and deliberate, not reactive to social cues.

-The Professional Reputation Survey told a meaningfully different story.
-My peers scored me at proactivity 6.2 / reactivity 1.4, placing me squarely in the Expressive quadrant.
-Expressives are described as energetic, socially engaging, relationship-forward, and outwardly dynamic.
-They generate energy in a room; they influence through presence and enthusiasm, not only through structure and precision.
+The Professional Reputation Survey adds a second layer.
+Peers scored me at proactivity 6.2 / reactivity 1.4, placing me in the Expressive quadrant: energetic, socially engaging, relationship-forward, outwardly dynamic.
+Expressives generate energy in a room and influence through presence as much as through precision.

 Driver